LukeWood/LukeWood/README.md

 [Homepage](https://lukewood.xyz)
 ---

-Currently on a leave of grad school working at an undisclosed financial firm on ML problems.
+Currently on a leave of grad school working at a financial firm.

 ---